Transparency

 What we store

 - Saved chats: stored in your browser's localStorage, not on our servers.
-Closing your browser cache erases them.
+Clearing your browser cache erases them.

 - Account and subscription state (email, Stripe IDs, usage counters): stored server-side in encrypted-at-rest data files.